emilyjspencer/emilyjspencer/README.md

 &nbsp;&nbsp;&nbsp;💊A pills tracker.
 Potentially to be built using Ionic \
 &nbsp;&nbsp;&nbsp;🌺Add an Angular frontend to my Perfume application.
 (Also re-create using a React frontend) \
 &nbsp;&nbsp;&nbsp;👩‍🏫A new portfolio - React.
-Fully responsive
+Fully responsive &nbsp;&nbsp;&nbsp;🧠An anonymous chat application for the workplace, where employees can talk with others about mental health if they feel unable reveal their identity.
+Will make use of Websockets, STOMP, Socket.io, Spring Boot, React \